How Long Will My Car Accident Case Take to Settle in New York City?Click For Your Free Consulation

 This time limit effectively caps the settlement negotiation process, as well.
 That’s because insurance companies are highly unlikely to settle if they know they can’t be held liable in court.

-At The Law Offices of Jay S. Knispel, LLC, we know you only have one chance to get the full compensation you deserve after a car accident.
+At The Law Offices of Jay S. Knispel Personal Injury Lawyers we know you only have one chance to get the full compensation you deserve after a car accident.
 We also know that it’s common to wonder just how long will my car accident case take to settle in New York City?
-Call our NYC car accident lawyers today to learn more about establishing an attorney client relationship.
+Call our NYC car accident lawyers today to learn more about establishing an attorney-client relationship.